jhsu802701/rails_from_scratch_rails5/02-02-heroku_deploy.md

 echo 'git remote -v'
 git remote -v
 ```
+* Enter the command "echo $HEROKU_TMP" to view the name of your app.
 * To push your source code to Heroku, enter the command "sh heroku.sh".
+When you are prompted for the name of your app, cut and paste the output of the "echo $HEROKU_TMP" command.
 * Note that the name of your app on Heroku is stored at config/heroku_name.txt.
 * Enter the command "sh git_check.sh".
 * Enter the following commands: